-6.27 Wednesday Spiedie Chicken Day What an awesome day.
+27th.
+Wednesday Speedy Chicken Day What an awesome day.
 For a guy who had aspirations of a "Parenthood" type family, this day was so nice to experience.
-The menu included a very special "Spiedie Chicken", potato salad, beans and fruit salad.
+The menu included a very special "speedy Chicken", potato salad, beans and fruit salad.
 Paul and Ivy, Son and wife to the MacDougall's with their three children also joined us.
 Duncan, grandson flew through quickly.
 He belongs to John and Meg.
 He's spending some quality time with the grand-parents.
 Everyone went back for seconds not to mention repeats on several of the wines produced by Paul.

-6.28 Thursday - Meatloaf at the MacDougall's As we continue eating our way through this two-week stay, we will get to enjoy a meatloaf dinner with left-overs from the day before.
+28th.
+Thursday - Meatloaf at the MacDougall's as we continue eating our way through this two-week stay, we will get to enjoy a meatloaf dinner with left-overs from the day before.
 An excellent meal enjoyed by all of us.
 As an extra Don has downloaded the final season of Downton Abby.
 Today we enjoyed episode ten, the final episode.
 Carla and I really loved this series.
-Now it feels like our good friends have moved away, never to be heard from again; Sad!
+Now it feels like our good friends, that is, the Crawley family, have moved away, never to be heard from again; Sad!